Sparkier/Hierarchical-Image-Explorer/README.md

 ---

-## Backend
+## Backend development
 This section covers the interaction with the backend of the image explorer.
 You will learn how to get the project started on your local machine, as well as how to integrate new datasets.
+The backend provides the frontend with the image data as an arrow table as well as the images itself.
+Furthermore, it handles everything from preparing new datasets, to aggregating and loading in the datasets to be explored in the frontend.

 ### Getting started